Breast implant safety revisited after new concerns in U.S. | CBC News

 Reports of breast implant-associated illnesses prompt review in U.S.

-U.S. medical authorities are revisiting the safety of breast implants used by millions of American women, the latest review in an ongoing debate about their potential health effects.
+U.S. government medical advisers said Monday it's too soon to ban a type of breast implant that has recently been linked to a rare form of cancer, saying more information is needed to understand the problem.

-An expert panel assembled by the U.S. Food and Drug Administration opened a two-day meeting Monday to discuss the latest evidence about the risks of illness and complications with the devices, which have been sold since the mid-1960s.
+The U.S. Food and Drug Administration panel didn't recommend any immediate restrictions on breast implants after a day reviewing the latest research on the risks of the devices, which have been subject to safety concerns for decades.

-Breast augmentation is the most popular form of cosmetic surgery in the U.S., with roughly 300,000 women undergoing the procedure each year.
-Another 100,000 women receive implants for breast reconstruction after cancer surgery.

-The panel will hear from researchers, plastic surgeons, patients and manufacturers and then recommend next steps.
-But for now, the FDA isn't proposing any new restrictions or warnings.
-The agency's longstanding position is that implants are essentially safe as long as women understand they have complications, including scarring, pain, swelling and implant rupture.
+The FDA has been grappling with how to manage emerging science that shows the implants can trigger a rare form of lymphoma that grows in the scar tissue surrounding the breasts.
+The agency identified about 450 cases of the cancer worldwide, including 12 deaths.
+Almost all of the cases involve a type of textured implant that is designed to stop implants from slipping and to minimize scar tissue.

+But the majority of the 19 panelists — including plastic surgeons and cancer experts — said it was too soon to remove the products from the market.

-Thousands of women have also blamed their implants for a host of chronic ailments, including rheumatoid arthritis, chronic fatigue and muscle pain.
-The panel will hear from dozens of women; many of them have called on the agency to place new warnings and restrictions on the implants.
+On Tuesday, the same FDA panel will make recommendations on studying and defining the risks of long-term chronic conditions with breast implants.
+Thousands of women have blamed their implants for a host of other chronic ailments, including rheumatoid arthritis, chronic fatigue and muscle pain.

+Patients and advocates have used the recent scrutiny to call for new warnings and restrictions on implants.

 "Don't ignore us.
-We are real," said Holly Davis, of Charleston, South Carolina.
+We are real," said Holly Davis, of Charleston, S.C.

 Davis, 60, said she experienced chronic pain, hair loss, rashes and memory loss after receiving silicone gel-filled implants following a double mastectomy in 2002.
 Davis said she learned her implants had ruptured when they were removed in 2017; her symptoms have since resolved.